 Majorika laments over how troublesome Doremi is as a witch and names her ‘Ojamajo’ or ‘troublesome witch’.
 She doesn’t say the same or even ‘troublesome witch’ in the dub.

 In the original, Hazuki says it seems like Doremi’s giving up.
 Doremi agrees and says her premonitions were wrong again.
 She then restates her catchphrase that she truly is the unhappiest pretty girl in the world.

 In the dub, Reanne says she never even bothered to learn his name, Dorie says she’s right and that she’s a big coward.
 Despite the catchphrase being said several times by now in the original, this final line is the closest they ever get to saying it by making her say she’s the most misunderstood little girl in the world.

 As expected, the next episode preview and ending theme are removed.
 Damn shame too because the ending theme is incredibly nice to listen to.
 So relaxing.

 First impressions?
-The dub could honestly be far worse, so far.
+The dub could honestly be much worse, so far.
 They kept in mostly everything and the changes weren’t that awful, outside of some cheesy magical girl stuff.
 As for the original and the series as a whole, well it seems more casual than a lot of magical girl fare.
 I’m not even sure there’s a villain to fight.
 And the magical theme along with limited magic is a nice template, but I’m not that impressed by it.
 Hopefully I’ll get more into it as episodes go by.

-Next episode, Hazuki wishes her life was more like Doremi’s and she gets her wish when the ojamajo decides to work her magic.
+Next episode, Hazuki wishes her life was more like Doremi’s, and she gets her wish when the Ojamajo decides to work her magic.